1. What is a heat pump and how does it work?

 14. How does the location of my home affect the effectiveness of a heat pump?

-Location plays an important role in the effectiveness of a heat pump.
-In areas with a temperate climate, a heat pump is often very efficient, because the outside temperatures are not extremely low.
-In cold regions, it may be necessary to install a hybrid system that works together with a central heating boiler to ensure sufficient heat at extremely low temperatures
+In cold regions it may be necessary to install a hybrid system that works in conjunction with a central heating boiler to ensure sufficient heat at extremely low temperatures

 .